 The need for revenue to establish the clinical program should be balanced with any potential income projections estimated for the university clinic.
 Some university programs elect to charge fees for services and engage in dispensing hearing aids or billing Medicare or Medicaid or private insurance.
 Sample projections from other university clinic programs in the state may be valuable, as well as understanding reimbursement rates for services according to third-party payers.

 If program personnel determine an onsite clinic will be operated, the breadth of clinical services offered (e.g., dispensing hearing aids, alternative and augmentative communications [AAC] assessment) also must be considered.
 If the administrators of the proposed program plan to have a university speech-language and hearing clinic, they must identify the need for speech-language and/or hearing services in the community.
 Contact physicians, school districts, nursery schools, the state health department, Head Start, hospitals, and day care centers to assess the pool of potential clients.
-National reports on prevalence and incidence data can be accessed through the ASHA Web site.

 Table of Contents | Next